Wild Rice Soup with Chicken is tasty comfort food on a cold day. This warm, satisfying meal is easy to make!

 Instructions

-2. Add remaining 2 tablespoons olive oil to the pan, then the flour.
+2. Add the remaining 2 tablespoons of olive oil to the pan, then the flour.
 Cook for a couple of minutes, stirring, to rid the flour of its raw flavor.

-4. Add the remaining broth, rice, chicken and bring to a simmer.
+4. Add the remaining broth, rice, and chicken, and bring it to a simmer.

 5. Whisk in warmed half and half.